 The software isn't the most modern we've ever seen but it's clean, functional and does the job perfectly well.
 Abbyy FineReader has built up a strong reputation for being one of the best options in the OCR field, and you can take advantage of a free trial to see if all the hype is on the money.

-The software starts at $199.99 (£169) for the Standard version which gives you a one-time perpetual license that can do OCR conversions and edit PDFs.
-The upgrade to the Corporate version adds the capability for comparing documents and performing automated conversions via a hot folder for $399.99 (about £313).
+The software starts at $199.99 for the Standard version which gives you a one-time perpetual license that can do OCR conversions and edit PDFs.
+The upgrade to the Corporate version adds the capability for comparing documents and performing automated conversions in batches for $299.99.

 Want to go with a well-known brand name you can trust?
 Adobe Acrobat DC fits the bill, and brings along with it an impressive list of features and options, even if the price is a little steeper than some of its rivals.
 For all the OCR features, you need to opt for the Pro version of the Adobe Acrobat software.